ajaytiwariaj/Pizza_sales_sql_project/README.md

 Key Points for Using SQL to Analyze Data

 From data cleaning and preparation point of view ensuring proper data typea are assigned for efficient querying.
-Utilizing SQL functions like GROUP BY, ORDER BY, and HAVING for summarizing data.
+Utilizing SQL functions like GROUP BY, ORDER BY for summarizing data.
 Performing sales and revenue analysis